 Arrange and shine

 Choose your favourite flowers and place them in your sweetest, most spring-like vase.
-Share a picture with us on social media using the hashtag #funnyhowflowersdothat — we'd love to see your arrangement.
+We'd love to see how you're inspired to get creative!
+Share it with us on Facebook or Instagram with the hashtag #funnyhowflowersdothat.